oatlog/oatlog/doc/extended_abstract/main.typ

   caption: [Deriving unifying rules from rewrites.], )<unifyderive>

-= Conclusion and future work
+= Conclusion

-We have shown that significantly faster e-graph engines are possible and there are still significant potential improvements.
+We have shown that it is possible for an e-graph engine to be significantly faster than egglog, at least on small e-graphs, while still using fundamentally the same algorithms.

-Future work includes merging relations, better scheduling, and standard database improvements such as better indexes and query planning.
+There are still many ways in which oatlog could be improved, from merging relations and better scheduling to more standard database improvements in the form of better indexes and query planning.

 #bibliography("refs.bib")